ba-st/Willow/Packages/Willow.package/ListBoxWebView.class/README.md

-I'm a list box, thath allows the user to select one or more items from a list contained within a static, multiple line text box.
+I'm a list box, that allows the user to select one or more items from a list contained within a static, multiple line text box.
 The user clicks inside the box on an item to select it.